Volume II No. 4

 Q: Are there any drug interactions that occur with Beta-1,3/1,6-glucan?

-A: To my knowledge, there are no known or reported adverse effects to date when Beta-1,3/1,6-glucan is combined with pharmacological drugs or natural products, but always ask your physician should you have questions in this regard.
-The only warning would be to not inhale a significant amount of the Beta Glucan in powder form externally due to potential to create an inflammatory response in the lungs.
+A: To my knowledge, there are no known or reported major adverse effects to date when Beta-1,3/1,6-glucan is combined with pharmacological drugs or natural products, but always ask your physician should you have questions in this regard.
+The only warning would be to not externally inhale a significant amount of the Beta Glucan in powder form due to potential to create an inflammatory response in the lungs.
 Since the Beta Glucan is taken as an oral dietary supplement in capsule form in minuscule volume, this is a significant risk only for those processing large amounts of Beta Glucans externally and not in intake of small mg amounts of Beta Glucan in a capsule.
 A laboratory conforming to handling and process regulations while utilizing proper laboratory procedures for safety in processing microparticulate substances would eliminate this form of risk.

 Q: What are Macrophages?